 7. Plant potatoes correctly

-Plant seed potatoes with sprouted-side up in soil, and cover them with 2-3 inches of additional compost.
+Plant seed potatoes with sprouted-side up in soil, and cover them with 2-3 inches of additional soil.

 8. Don’t let potatoes dry out